 How Do You Delete a Tradervue Trade?

-If you end up with trades that you no longer want to keep in your journal, trades are simple to remove.
+If you end up with trades that you no longer want to keep in your journal, you can easily remove them.

 Tradervue Cancellation Policy Review